Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX Titan should in theory be a lot superior to the GeForce 9600 GSO 1.5GB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX Titan is 651% quicker than the GeForce 9600 GSO 1.5GB overall, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX Titan is much (more or less 610%) better at texture filtering than the GeForce 9600 GSO 1.5GB. (explain)
+Texel RateThe GeForce GTX Titan is quite a bit (about 610%) more effective at AF than the GeForce 9600 GSO 1.5GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX Titan is superior to the GeForce 9600 GSO 1.5GB, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX Titan is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison